Please be advised that animal intake is by appointment only.

 (1) Source: Alley Cat Allies.
 Chu, K. and W. M. Anderson (2007).

-Other types of cats such as feral cats, owned outdoor cats or community “stray” cats, can also usually be left where it was found as they are used to being or living outside.
+Other types of cats such as feral cats, owned outdoor cats or community “stray” cats, can also usually be left where found as they are used to being or living outside.

-If you still think the cat should come into the Animal Care & Control Centre (ACCC) and the cat looks healthy, call 311 to schedule an appointment.
+If you still think the cat should come into the Animal Care & Control Centre (ACCC) and the cat looks healthy, schedule an appointment.
 Intake guidelines and information on whether a cat needs immediate care can be found on the Scheduled Intake page.

 Feeding stray cats is not recommended.
 If there is a food source, cats will stay and will attract other cats or other unwanted wildlife to the area.